JKLeckr/Archipelago-cuphead/README.md

 This is the Archipelago APWorld for Cuphead.

 This apworld is currently in alpha.
-While it is better than it ever was since early development, there are still some freaky issues hiding in there.
-If you are wanting code so clean that you can see your reflection, you will think you are a vampire!
+While it is even better than it ever was since early development, there are still insidious issues lurking about.
+If you are wanting to use this for the Ultimate Experience, then you will surely be disappointed!
 Use at your own risk!

 ## How to use
 Download the copy of the APWorld from the [releases](https://github.com/JKLeckr/Archipelago-cuphead/releases) page.
+Either:
+- Double click on the APWorld to automatically install it through the Archipelago Launcher (this only works on Windows, or on certain Linux setups).
+- Install the apworld using the Archipelago Launcher directly.
-Copy it to the `custom_worlds` folder in the Archipelago installation folder.
+- Copy the APWorld to the `custom_worlds` folder in the Archipelago installation folder.

+_**NOTE:** If there are issues, make sure there aren't existing Cuphead APWorlds installed that are conflicting with the new version._